mafer23/pokenode-Api-Pokemon-1/README.md

 ## ✨ Features

 - **List first 100 Pokémon**: Fetches a list of Pokémon with their names and URLs.
+- **Get a specific Pokemon and return its “name” and “types”.
 - **Get Pokémon with Type Translations**: Retrieves a specific Pokémon's name and types, including translations of type names in Spanish and Japanese.

 ## ⚙️ Tech Stack